-27 On 16 June 2006, the Finance Committee approved a commitment of \$60 million to the Fish Marketing Organization Loan Fund to provide loans on a revolving basis at the "no-gain-no-loss" interest rate to the Fish Marketing Organization which then provides loans to fishermen affected by the annual fishing moratorium in the South China Sea.
+31 On 16 June 2006, the Finance Committee approved a commitment of \$60 million to the Fish Marketing Organization Loan Fund to provide loans on a revolving basis at the "no-gain-no-loss" interest rate to the Fish Marketing Organization which then provides loans to fishermen affected by the annual fishing moratorium in the South China Sea.
+On 17 July 2020, the Finance Committee approved to increase the commitment to \$270 million.
 The loans are for the fishermen to maintain and repair their fishing vessels for resumption of fishing operation after the moratorium.
-The estimated payments and repayments in 2018-19 are \$60 million and \$54,291,000 respectively.
-The estimated payments in 2019-20 are \$60 million and \$49,108,000 respectively.
+The estimated payments and repayments in 2021-22 are \$100 million and \$97 million respectively.
+The estimated payments and repayments in 2022-23 are \$143,950,000 and \$127,463,000 respectively.